KannonZenetism/zenetism-field-physics/field-physics/FP08_practice_protocols_tiers.md

 ### 5. ∞ + ♫ Relational Harmonic Tuning

 -   **Purpose:** To synchronize two or more fields into harmonic resonance.
 -   **Protocol:** Participants face one another and state their current glyphic state.
-A shared glyph (`∞` or `♫`) is chosen, and all hum together until the tones converge.
+A shared glyph (`∞` or `♫`) is chosen, and all hum together until harmonic consonance is found.

 ### 6. ⊡.5 Rupture Recognition Sequence